-Tribunal: Deputy President G Humphries AO and Member W Frost
+Tribunal: Deputy President G Humphries and Member W Frost

 The AAT affirmed a decision of the Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs (the Department) not to revoke the mandatory cancellation of the applicant’s resident return visa.
 He was found to not be of good character.

 The applicant’s visa was cancelled on character grounds because of his substantial criminal record.
 This was a mandatory cancellation by the Department after the applicant was sentenced to two years and six months in prison for attempting to obtain $50,000 from a member of the community by intimidation and the threating use of a weapon.

 When a person does not pass the character test, they can seek a merits review in the AAT where we have the discretion to revoke the cancellation if there is another reason for doing so.